turbonemesis/constitution/CONSTITUTION.md

 ### Article VIII - Ratification

-Section 1 - This Constitution shall become effective upon ratification by a majority of the {CompanyName} software engineers voting in a special election to ratify it.
+Section 1 - This Constitution shall become effective upon ratification by a majority of the {CompanyName} software engineers voting in a special election to make it the law of the land.

 ### Article IX - Supreme Law of The Land